 See full details of the campaign and how to get involved.

 Until Covid-19 restrictions relax, Forum meetings will be virtual for the time being.
-The next meeting will be in January 2021.

 This virtual meeting will take place via Microsoft Teams.

 An invitation to these meetings will be sent to all Friends and Supporters on our mailing list nearer the date.